 3. Princess Leia

 I don’t want to ever meet a real life princess (or any other monarch for that matter) mainly because I think my childhood idea of what a princess is would be forever ruined.
 I loved Princess Leia as a kid.
 She was feisty, she could shoot bad guys, she was pretty but wasn’t the conventional princess that needed to be rescued (I know they helped her get out of her cell, but she kind of took control then).
-There was some outrage that the protagonist’s of the newer Star Wars movies are female, (As I am writing this, Episode VII The Force Awakens came out last year, and Rogue One is out this December) but I think even back then Leia originally came across as a fantastically strong female character that little girls could aspire to and she really set the standard of what women in the movies in general should be like.
+There was some outrage that the protagonist’s of the newer Star Wars movies are female, (As I am writing this, Episode VII The Force Awakens came out last year, and Rogue One is out this December) but I think even back then Leia came across as a fantastically strong female character that little girls could aspire to be, and she really set the standard of what on-screen heroines should be like.

-This toy is definitely not the worst representation of Princess Leia in action figure form (the POFT2 line did that) but it isn’t really the best.
+This toy is definitely not the worst representation of Princess Leia in action figure form (the POFT2 line did that!) but this one isn’t really the best.
 I like that her dress would have been quite tricky to replicate in toy form, so they opted to just give her 70’s style flares/bell bottoms.
 Her blaster pistol is extremely hard to find as it’s very small and doesn’t fit into her had very well so would be often lost.
 (The one accompanying my figure is a reproduction sadly).
-This isn’t my favourite toy in the line, but it’s pretty good.
-If anyone out there has an original blaster pistol they want to get rid of, let me know!
+This isn’t my favourite toy in the line, but it’s pretty good and a decent enough representation of everyone’s favourite space monarch.
 My Leia’s hair paintwork is kind of off, so looks like she has dyed her hair recently and it has dyed her forehead a bit.
 S’okay Leia.
 It happens to Earth people too.

-I loved this figure.
-I found it for 50p at a carboot sale in about 1997, which I thought was fairly expensive for a figure back then.
+I love this figure.
+I found it for 50p at a car boot sale around 199, which I thought was fairly expensive for a figure back then.
 But with his toothy face, and neatly combed hair, I cannot help but smile looking at this toy.
-Even though Chewie only ever looked this tidy in the first film, this figure was released throughout the trilogy.
+Even though Chewie only ever looked this tidy in the first film, this figure was released throughout the entire trilogy.
 It looks pretty screen accurate for the time, and comes with his bowcaster rifle, which looks less screen accurate as it would have been more costly and time-consuming to mould the ‘crossbow’ parts.
 But it does the job just fine.
-What I like about this figure’s weapon is it has a little hook on the stock, which secures nicely on Chewie’s hairy arm making it harder to fall off.
+What I like about this figure’s weapon is that it has a little hook on the stock, which secures nicely on Chewie’s hairy arm making it harder to fall off.
 A really awesome figure.
-“Rrrrrrrrreeurrgh”.
-(That was a Chewie noise.)

 As I type this, I am still saddened by the recent demise of Kenny Baker who amazingly managed to bring R2 to life in the original trilogy, as well as playing Paploo the Ewok in ROTJ and characters in Labyrinth and Willow.